coalton-lang/coalton/docs/intro-to-coalton-testing.md

 # Testing Your Coalton Code

-By now, hopefully, you've read the [Whirlwind Tour of Coalton](intro-to-coalton.md) and written some non-trivial Coalton code.
+By now, hopefully, you've read the [Intro to Coalton](intro-to-coalton.md) and written some non-trivial Coalton code.
 Now the question is, "how do I know it works?"

 The fact that your code type-checks and compiles should assure you that it's free from a